ELDERS WRITING WORKSHOP

 During the 2006–2007 academic year, fiction writer Nelly Rosario, author of Song of the Water Saints, led the workshops.
 The workshops allowed writing participants to continue to work on their memoirs; more emphasis was placed on providing participants with writing exercises that enabled them to explore their subjects in more depth and to pay attention to details.
 The participants attended several events at Medgar Evers College, including a tribute to writer, musician, and educator Yusef Lateef and a tribute to lyrical poet Bob Marley.
 Additionally, writers presented their works at two public readings.

-Since the 2008-2009 academic year, author Donna Hill has led the workshops.
-Hill has written for magazines and has more than 50 published titles to her credit, including What Mother Never Told Me, Love Becomes Her, and Guilty Pleasures.
-Once again, writing participants are continuing to work on turning their memories into impressive stories describing the events that shaped their lives.
-A collection of their memoirs and stories, Tales of Our Times: An Anthology, edited by Donna Hill and author Fred Beauford, is a forthcoming publication of the Center for Black Literature.
+During the 2008-2009 academic year, author Donna Hill has led the workshops.
+Hill has written for magazines and has more than 50 published titles to her credit, including What Mother Never Told Me, Love Becomes Her and Guilty Pleasures.
+From 2012 to the present, Eisa Nefertari Ulen, author of Crystelle Mourning, has conducted the workshops.
+Once again, writing participants are continuing to work on turning their memories into impressive stories, describing the events that shaped their lives.
+Two volumes of their memoirs and stories, Tales of Our Times: An Anthology, have been published by the Center for Black Literature.